dknight/whoopee/2025-04-29 design-pattern-abstract-factory.md

 # Abstract Factory

 Creational pattern Abstract Factory enables the creation of families of related objects without specifying their exact classes.
-In other words, abstract factory is a pattern which creates and groups other factories, which logically are related to each other.
+In other words, abstract factory is a pattern that creates and groups other factories, which logically are related to each other.

 ## When is abstract factory appropriate?